kaiqueqg/kaiqueqg/README.md

 ###### How?

-- Using **AWS** free tier, Lambda, and all possible tools to use AWS Cloud and **Serverless** practices for the backend.
+- Using **AWS** free tier Lambda, and all possible tools to use AWS Cloud and **Serverless** practices for the backend.
 - **NodeJs** because of low cold start time instead of C#.
-- **IdentityServerless** is intended for use in this and future projects, such as my IoT gadget, authentication, authorization, max server calls, Role and so on...
+- **IdentityServerless** is intended for use in this and future projects, such as my IoT gadget, authentication, authorization, max server calls, Status, Role and so on...
 - **ObjectivesServerless** for the actual Objectives running on my personal website.
 - CV for the **personal website**, I hosted in a free and simple option, Github pages.
 Used Reactjs to keep the same "Javascript and Typescript".
 - For the **android app**, React Native to keep the "same code" like React and NodeJs.